bingeli1212/nitrile-preview/doc/DOC-diagram.md

   If none of the previous pattern is detected, the first assigned ID will be 0, and then next one 1, etc.

-Note that all the strings set by the 'set' command can be restored to their default values by the 'reset' command.

-# Setting the Reference X/Y and Scaling Factors

-The 'refx', 'refy', 'refsx' and 'refsy' parameters can be set at any point during a drawing.
-It can be compared to a "transform" of a SVG operation.
-In this case, all drawings will be scaled and/or translated.
-The 'refsx' and 'refsy' describes the scaling factor and 'refx' and 'refy' defines the location to be translated to.
-The default values are:

-    set origin x:1 y:1

-By default all drawings are expressed as relative to the origin, which is (0,0), which is located at the lower-left-hand corner of the viewport.
-By setting it to a different value, it allows you to treat several drawings as a group and then move them all at once at ease.
-If 'refsx' and 'refsy' are being set to a different value other than 1, then all the path points will be scaled accordingly, including the Bezier curve control points and Rx/Ry of arc.
-Note that the scaling always happens first before the translation.

-    set origin at:&center up:1

-The "up" keyword instructs that the reference point moves up, and "down" keyword instructs that the reference point moves down.
-Similarily, there are "left" and "right" keywords as well.

-    set origin up:1
-    set origin down:1
-    set origin left:1
-    set origin right:1

-It is also possible to move to a specific x-coordinate or y-coordinate using the "x" and "y" keywords.
-In the following example the reference point is moved to (12,10).

-    set origin x:12 y:10

-If it starts with "X" then it expresses a distance from the right-hand side of the viewport.
-If it starts with "Y" it expresses a distance from the top side of the viewport.

-If it starts with "at:" then it expects a path notation such as '&a'.
-For instance, the following command would have restored the current 'refx' and 'refy' to (5,4) if path 'a' has (5,4) as its first point.

-    set origin at:&a

-# The 'reset' command

-The reset-operation is done by the 'reset' command itself but a single line without additional arguments after it.
-It is a shorthand for setting 'refx' and 'refy' to 0 and 'refsx' and 'refsy' to 1

-    reset

 # The 'path' command